Oleg Zaikin: Arrest, trial and suicide

 Zaikin was identified quickly enough, but due to his roaming criminal ways, he was not arrested for a long time.
 For his capture, the police appointed a reward.
-On October 6, 2006, in the Ordzhonikidzhevsky District of Ufa, Zaikin was detained in a rented apartment.
-In his apartment, a hunting knife measuring 26 centimeters was found, a pack of condoms used during rapes, and, most unusually, an icon.
+On 6 October 2006, in the Ordzhonikidzhevsky District of Ufa, Zaikin was detained in a rented apartment.
+In his apartment, a hunting knife measuring 26 centimetres was found, a pack of condoms used during rapes, and, most unusually, an icon.
 During the investigation, he talked emotionlessly about all the crimes committed in five years.
-On the aggregate of crimes he was threatened with life imprisonment, but on November 20, 2006, in SIZO No. 1 in the city of Ufa, Zaikin hanged himself with his bed sheets.
+On the aggregate of crimes he was threatened with life imprisonment, but on 20 November 2006, in SIZO No. 1 in the city of Ufa, Zaikin hanged himself with his bed sheets.
 The criminal case was dismissed in connection with the death of the accused.